Visitors come to your website to consume your content every day.

 For example, the About page on your website (yourwebsite.com/about) will be listed as “/about“.

 If you ever see just a backslash “ / ” that is your website’s Home Page (yourwebsite.com).

-Why is important to know my top viewed pages?
+Why is it important to know my top viewed pages?